• Skip to primary navigation

 You do want the holes so that you (or Mother Nature) don't overwater.
 It allows the water to S L O W L Y leave the planter!

 When you purchase plants (and even if you grow your own), plants are often root-bound.
 Basically, it just means that the roots start growing in a circle.
-You don't want that because you want the roots to spread so they can absorb nutrients and moisture.
+You want the roots to spread so they can absorb nutrients and moisture.

 I just roughed up the bottom and the sides.
 No need to be gentle when doing this!